hermidalc/dragonfish/README.md

 at it's core, written by the [COMBINE-lab](https://github.com/COMBINE-lab).
-A purely taxonomic profiler called [AGAMEMNON](https://github.com/ivlachos/agamemnon) exists that was built using the same underlying COMBINE-lab toolkit, but our design goals and functionality are complementary, since we are quantifying abundances by functional feature as well as taxonomic level contribution to functional feature abundance, and our software provides more workflow features and options.
+A purely taxonomic profiler called [AGAMEMNON](https://github.com/ivlachos/agamemnon) exists that was built using the same underlying COMBINE-lab toolkit, but our design goals and functionality are both complementary and a superset of AGAMEMNON's, since we are quantifying abundances by functional feature, taxonomic level contribution to functional feature abundance, and taxonomic feature abundances.

 ## Installation